Our trust values

 We work within the wider multi-disciplinary team keeping the patient as the central focus of all care planning and delivery.

-Our clinical expertise and practice is based on a core of professional knowledge and skills supported by current research and founded on professional values.
+Our clinical expertise and practice are based on a core of professional knowledge and skills supported by current research and founded on professional values.
 We endeavour to share our expertise through education of patients, their carers and other health professionals.

 What is Rheumatology?